 About the company with I flew, Qatar Airways, I can only speak at superlative: spacious and clean aircraft, well mannered staff, very good food.
 After another 6 hour flight with the largest aircraft that I’ve ever flown (about 500 passengers) I landed to Thailand airport.
 I changed a small amount of euro in local currency – bahts – because we had to pay visa fee and exchange rate at the airport was embarrassing.
 Visa procedures lasted very little.
 We had passport photos with us (if not, you take photos there, for a fee), we filled in one form, we filled others on the plane and with visa in passport and cigarettes in the pocket (I don’t smoke), we were looking for smoking area again.
 This time I received threats from my husband: if he did not smoke in the next two minutes, I was going to lose him.
 I didn’t think too much how I was going to lose him, but I thought I needed my hubby for the next days and the only smoking area was outside at 43 C. It was the first Thai air impact.
 We felt we could not breathe and needless to say my husband didn’t finish his cigarette and back inside to air conditioning.
 That was just the beginning, we were going to get used to the sun and air conditioning, both in excess.

 Upon landing in Bangkok it was already 12:30 pm and had to wait for another 5 hours until another transfer to Krabi region; we were going to fly with Thai Airways local company.
 There was a flight of one hour, smooth and very pleasant, and we landed in Krabi, an airport small but cozy where we were waited by a driver from Transfer Company that I contacted and who would take us to our destination, Ao Nang.
-After 30 minutes driving, we arrived at the hotel, it was dark, very warm, we knew we were near the beach, but we had to accommodate first.
+After 30 minutes driving, we arrived at the Ao Nang Beach Resort, it was dark, very warm, we knew we were near the beach, but we had to accommodate first.
 We were very tired, I did not sleep at all on the plane, and actually I had not slept for 36 hours.
 When I went out on the balcony I saw a wonderful landscape, we were at 30 meters away from the sea, with a little effort I could jump from the balcony straight into the water.

-I checked the neighborhood, we ate at the hotel’s terrace, which I later found out that was a center of entertainment in Ao Nang, then I slept all night with the air conditioning turned on as in Thailand whether you die of heat or cold or you get spontaneously accustomed with a mix of hot and cold.
+I checked the neighborhood, we ate at the Ao Nang Beach Resort hotel’s terrace, which I later found out that was a center of entertainment in Ao Nang, then I slept all night with the air conditioning turned on as in Thailand whether you die of heat or cold or you get spontaneously accustomed with a mix of hot and cold.
 Although the slow mode was on, this was unimportant as long as the device size in the room was as wide as the wall and being positioned close to the bed.
 We didn’t die and here we were the next morning with that view from the balcony: